 - Keep writing assignments short and specific.

 - Use brainstorming worksheets and graphic organizers to help your child think his ideas through before he begins to write.

 - Break the assignment into bite-sized chunks, giving mini deadlines along the way.

 - Choose writing materials that are flexible enough to use with several children at once.

 - Get organized!
 Set up your WriteShop Primary or WriteShop Junior materials so lessons are open and go.

 - Have a plan: Know what you want to teach and when, and then schedule writing into your week.

 - Use objective, lesson-specific editing and grading tools to help you evaluate your children’s writing fairly.

 Teaching writing is hard sometimes.
 But be courageous!
 Small successes will begin to usher frustration right out the door, leaving encouragement and accomplishment in its wake.

-No matter what kind of learner you have, teaching writing can be intimidating or overwhelming.
+No matter what kind of learner you have, teaching writing can be intimidating (or downright overwhelming).
 Even if you’re a writer, it doesn’t automatically mean you know how to teach writing.
 Putting words on paper might come naturally to you, but how do you pass on what you know and love to a child who hates it?